Reddy-Priya-Pedhannavari/City_to_Nature_Admiration_Unity/README.md

 ## About

 This project explores the contrast between city environments and natural landscapes.
 Players begin in a bustling urban setting and gradually move toward tranquil nature scenes, experiencing visual and emotional shifts along the way.
-The game emphasizes environmental awareness and mindfulness.
+The Animation emphasizes environmental awareness and mindfulness.

 ## Features